Dishuk/gattc/docs/getting-started.md

 This:
 1. Compares the current schema against the stored snapshot
 2. Detects structural changes (added/removed/modified characteristics, fields, properties)
-3. Records a changelog entry with your message and the detected changes
+3. Records a changelog entry with the provided message and the detected changes
 4. Updates the snapshot to the current state
 5. Regenerates HTML documentation